Privacy Policy

 - technical data needed for the app to work, such as local browser storage data and sync metadata

-Epilog is not designed to sell your private diary data, package it for research partners, or keep it in a central Epilog-run medical database.
+Epilog is not designed to sell your private diary data, package it for research partners, or open it to public users.

 Local browser data remains on your device until you delete it, clear browser storage, or replace it with an imported or exported copy.